CartoDB/cartodb/docs/guides/01-overview.md

 Even in this simple example, there are a few things to note:

   - We declare the application as HTML5 using the `<!DOCTYPE html>` declaration.
+  - We load the CARTO.js library using a `script` tag.
   - We create a `div` element named "map" to hold the map.
-  - We define a JavaScript function that creates a map in the `div`.
+  - We define the JavaScript that creates a map in the `div`.
-  - We load the CARTO.js library using a `script` tag.

 These steps are explained below.